rrnyquist/ebenezer/_Scripture/ESV/42_Luke.md

 And when his disciples asked him what this parable meant, ^0809

-he said, To you it has been given to know the secrets of the kingdom of God, but for others they are in parables, so that seeing they may not see, and hearing they may not understand. ^0810
+he said, To you it has been given to know the secrets of the kingdom of God, but for others they are in parables, so that 'seeing they may not see, and hearing they may not understand.' ^0810

-Now the parable is this : The seed is the word of God. ^0811
+Now the parable is this: The seed is the word of God. ^0811

-The ones along the path are those who have heard; then the devil comes and takes away the word from their hearts, so that they may not believe and be saved. ^0812
+The ones along the path are those who have heard.
+Then the devil comes and takes away the word from their hearts, so that they may not believe and be saved. ^0812

 And the ones on the rock are those who, when they hear the word, receive it with joy.
 But these have no root; they believe for a while, and in time of testing fall away. ^0813